OptimalSlope/manual/_pages/Data Suitability/7-data.md

 **Model Integrity and Clean Geometry**

-* **Gaps in 3D models**: Models should form solid bodies.
-A solid body with shared layer boundaries that are not closely aligned and form gaps can present significant challenges in analysis during the optimisation.
-When boundaries meant to connect are not properly closed, they create voids that can compromise the structural integrity and visual coherence of the model.
-To mitigate these problems, it is crucial to ensure that adjacent layers are well-aligned and that shared boundaries are seamlessly joined without any gaps.
-Proper modeling practices, including thorough verification and the use of quality control tools, can help maintain the integrity of shared boundaries and create robust, gap-free solid bodies.
+* **Gaps in 3D models**: Models should form closed meshes.
+A mesh with shared layer boundaries that are not closely aligned and form gaps can present significant challenges during optimisation.
+When boundaries that are intended to connect are not properly closed, they create holes or discontinuities that can compromise the structural consistency and visual coherence of the model.
+To mitigate these problems, it is crucial to ensure that adjacent layers are well aligned and that shared boundaries are seamlessly joined without any gaps.
+Proper modelling practices, including thorough verification and the use of quality control tools, can help maintain the integrity of shared boundaries and create robust, gap-free meshes.

-* **Closed Solids**: Each 3D object should be a closed solid (manifold), meaning every edge must be shared by exactly two adjacent faces.
-Non-manifold edges or vertices can lead to inaccuracies while producing sections.
+* **Closed Meshes**: Each 3D object should be a closed (manifold) mesh, meaning every edge must be shared by exactly two adjacent faces.
+Non-manifold edges or vertices can lead to inaccuracies when generating sections.

 {% include open_solids.drawio.html %}

 The example below shows an open solid, which should be fixed in order to avoid distruptions and open wires when generating sections.

-* **3D Solids over Meshes**: Where possible, export as 3D solids rather than meshes (polylines) in DXF, as slicing tools generally can more robustly handle solids when generating cross-sections.

 **Precision and Tolerance Settings**
 * High Tolerance: Set a reasonable tolerance typically around 0.001-0.01 mm to avoid tiny gaps that can lead to misalignments.